folio-org/docs/content/en/docs/Getting started/_index.md

 If you just want to try FOLIO without installing it, you can run one of the pre-built Vagrant boxes.
 This will take a couple of minutes to download and run a virtual machine with a FOLIO instance and sample data that can be used right away.

-(Does Vagrant come with just core or is it complete?)

-(Link to full details about Vagrant boxes)

 #### Single-server

-(A single-server deployment is... some basic description of single-server)

 You can choose to host and operate FOLIO locally.
 In this scenario, the installation of FOLIO is self-managed, and is performed on a single-server without the usage of software orchestration solutions such as Kubernetes.
 This configuration is recommended if you have a single tenant or you can estimate beforehand the number of tenants and resources that your FOLIO instance will handle; otherwise you should consider a Kubernetes deployment.